anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

      1. Can storage support Virtual Machine (RA-1) & Container (RA-2) Hosting cases from single instance?
 Noting that if you wish to have single storage instance providing storage across multiple clusters / availability zones within the same data-centre then this needs to be factored into the underlay network design.
      2. Can the storage system support Live Migration / Multi-Attach within and across Availability Zones (applicable to Virtual Machine hosting (RA-1)) and how does the Cloud Infrastructure solution support migration of Virtual Machines between availability zones in general?
      3. Can the storage system support the full range of Shared File Storage use cases: including the ability to control how network exposed Share File Storage is visible: Within Tenancy, Across Tenancy (noting that a Tenancy can operate across availability zones) and Externally?
      4. Can the storage system support alternate performance tiers to allow tenant selection of best Cost/Performance option?
+For very high performance provision it is relativity easy to meet throuhput requirements by using higer bandwith NICs, while achieving very low latency targets requires careful planning of underlay storage VLAN / switch networking.
   * Specific Areas of Consideration:
     1. Dedicated Software Defined Storage:
       * Need to establish the physical disk data layout / encoding scheme choice, options could be: replication / mirroring of data across multiple storage hosts or CRC-based redundancy management encoding (such as "erasure encoding").
 This typically has performance / cost implications as replication has a lower performance impact, but consumes larger number of physical disks.
 If using replication then increasing the number of replicas provide greater data loss prevention, but consumes more disk system backend network bandwidth, with bandwidth need proportional to number of replicas.